AndyGrant/Ethereal/README.md

 # JChess

-Windows:

-    with Javac, run JAVA_Compile.bat

-    with GCC, run C_compile.bat,
+To Run:
+	cd into _Compilers

+	for Linux or Bash Enviorment run the following:
+		Java_compile
+		C_compile

+	for Windows run the following:
+		Windows_Java_compile.bat
+		Windows_C_compile

-      if you do not have GCC, open the file and use your own compiler
+	if you do not have GCC:

-    exectute Chess.bat

-Linux:

-    with Javac, run Java_Compile

-    With GCC, run C_compile

-      if you do not have GCC, open the file and use your own compiler
+		open the C_compile you plan on running and use your own compiler.
+Run with all optimizations and with a 32 bit flag

-    run Chess

-Mac: